On asymptotic approximation of the modified Camassa-Holm equation in different space-time solitonic regions: The spectral analysis and the RH problem

 \end{RHP}

 The solution of mCH equation (\ref{mch}) is difficult to reconstruct , since $p(x,t,z)$ is still unknown.
-It has been a difficult problem when construct RHP of Camassa-Holm type equation until Monvel give the idea of changing the spatial variable in \cite{CH,CH1} which successfully applied to short-wave-type equations in \cite{RHPsp}.
+It has been a difficult problem when construct RHP of Camassa-Holm type equation until Boutet de Monvel and Shepelsky give the idea of changing the spatial variable in \cite{CH,CH1} which successfully applied to short-wave-type equations in \cite{RHPsp}.
 So following \cite{Xurhp}, to make the jump matrix become explicit, we introduce a new scale

 The price to pay for this is that the solution of the initial problem can be given only implicitly, or parametrically: it will be given in terms of functions in the new scale, whereas the original scale will also be given in terms of functions in the new scale.
 By the definition of the new scale $y(x, t)$, we define